fabiana2611/fabiana2611.github.io/_posts/2025/2025-05-14-github-foundation.md

       </li>
       <li><b>Security:</b>
         <ul>
-          <li>Audit Logs: track Copilot usage at a high level (organizational level - user and admin activities related to GitHub Copilot).
-It provides visibility into Copilot-related events, such as when users enable or disable Copilot in their settings, unauthorized access to GitHub Copilot</li>
+          <li>Audit Logs: track Copilot usage at a high level (organizational level - user and admin activities related to GitHub Copilot) such as when users enable or disable Copilot in their settings, subscription updates, unauthorized access to GitHub Copilot</li>
           <li>GitHub provides options to configure repository-level exclusion rules to prevent sensitive files and directories from being accessed by GitHub Copilot</li>
           <li>If a policy is applied at enterprise level, all organizations within the enterprise will inherit the policiy</li>
           <li>For Business subscription, the admin can get the list of subscription by the endpoint GET /orgs/{org}/copilot/subscriptions using the API token scope as admin:org.
 OAuth2 token is necessary to provide the required authentication for organizational access</li>